Olympic host Japan will not take part in China vaccine offer - WHIZ News

 “This offer will really only apply to (national Olympic committees) in territories where the Chinese vaccination has been approved by their national health authorities,” said James MacLeod, the IOC official who works with those Olympic bodies.

 China, where the COVID-19 outbreak emerged in late 2019, has actively engaged in vaccine diplomacy, using doses developed by Sinovac and Sinopharm.
-Trials have produced generally lower levels of efficacy than vaccines produced outside China.
+Vaccines made by Chinese companies are being used in 25 countries despite a dearth of public data on how well they work and what side effects were encountered in testing.

 Bach said Thursday “that a significant number of Olympic teams have already been vaccinated.”
 He did not name the countries.